Houlton Band of Maliseet Indians

-The Houlton Band of Maliseet Indians of Maine (HBMI) (Metaksonekiyak Wolastoqewiyik (MW)) is a federally recognized tribe of Maliseet, whose land is along the Meduxnekeag River in Maine, United States.
+The Houlton Band of Maliseet Indians of Maine (HBMI) (Metaksonekiyak Wolastoqewiyik (MW)) is a federally recognized tribe of Wolastoqiyik (Maliseet), whose land is along the Meduxnekeag River in Maine, United States.
 They are headquartered in Littleton, Maine, located in Aroostook County.

-This HBMI is related to the larger Maliseet First Nations of New Brunswick, Canada.
-The Maliseet have traditionally occupied areas of the Saint John River valley, including its tributary, the Meduxnekeag River.
-When Great Britain and the United States established a boundary through this area under the Jay Treaty of 1794, the Maliseet were given the right to freely cross the border with Canada, as it was within their ancestral territory.
-The HBMI was invited to take a nonvoting seat in the Maine Legislature, starting with the 126th Legislature in 2013.
+This Houlton Band is related to the larger Wolastoqey First Nations of New Brunswick, Canada.
+The Wolastoqiyik have traditionally occupied areas of the Saint John River valley, including its tributary, the Meduxnekeag River.
+When Great Britain and the United States established a boundary through this area under the Jay Treaty of 1794, the Wolastoqiyik were given the right to freely cross the border with Canada, as it was within their ancestral territory.
+The Houlton Band was invited to take a nonvoting seat in the Maine Legislature, starting with the 126th Legislature in 2013.

-Politics
+Government

-The HBMI is governed by a tribal chief and a six-member council.
+The Houlton Band is governed by a tribal chief and a six-member council.
 The tribal chief is democratically elected and serves a four-year term, as are the tribal councilors, whose elections are staggered.
-As of July 1, 2023, the Tribal government consists of:
+As of July 1, 2023, the Tribal government consisted of: